RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 There are many programs capable of setting up a classical model of the protein and most setups would be compatible with ASH.
+However, the most convenient way to set up a new protein model from scratch.

 ASH is currently capable of reading in (via OpenMM library):